jchatel/quickmail-next-docs/deliverability/reducing-bounces-with-email-verification.md

 To see if emails have been verified, we will need to filter them based on their email verification status.

-To do that, go to List → Filters → Email verification: Not Verified, Invalid, Valid, Unknown Validity, Risky
+To do that, go to Leads → Filters → Email verification: Not Verified, Invalid, Valid, Unknown Validity, Risky

 ![screenshot](../images/012_file-XkfJSyeH6S.png)